-300.3.2 USE OF FORCE TO EFFECT AN ARREST
+300.3.1 USE OF FORCE TO EFFECT AN ARREST, PREVENT ESCAPE OR TO OVERCOME RESISTANCE

-Any peace officer may use objectively reasonable force to effect an arrest, to prevent escape, or to overcome resistance.
-A peace officer who makes or attempts to make an arrest need not retreat or desist from his/her efforts by reason of resistance or threatened resistance on the part of the person being arrested; nor shall an officer be deemed the aggressor or lose his/her right to self-defense by the use of reasonable force to effect the arrest, prevent escape, or to overcome resistance.
+A peace officer who has reasonable cause to believe that the person arrested has committed a public offensemay use objectively reasonable force to effect an arrest, to prevent escape, or to overcome resistance.
+A peace officer who makes or attempts to make an arrest need not retreat or desist from his/her efforts by reason of resistance or threatened resistance on the part of the person being arrested; nor shall an officer be deemed the aggressor or lose his/her right to self-defense by the use of objectively reasonable force to effect the arrest, prevent escape, or to overcome resistance.
 Retreat does not mean tactical repositioning or other de-escalation techniques (Penal Code § 835a).

-300.3.3 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE
+300.3.2 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE